-UK’s King Charles admitted to hospital for prostate treatment
+UK’s King Charles in hospital for prostate treatment

 Royal officials took the unusual step last week of issuing a bulletin on the 75-year-old monarch’s health, disclosing that he had an enlarged prostate but the condition was benign.

-The king was pictured arriving with his wife Queen Camilla at the private London Clinic in west London on Friday, where Kate, the princess of Wales, is also having treatment after undergoing abdominal surgery last week.
+Kate, the princess of Wales, is also having treatment at the same London hospital after undergoing abdominal surgery last week.

 A royal source said Charles had visited Kate before his own treatment.